asibahi/asibahi.github.io/Thoughts/Practical Arabic Justification.md

 ![jalt Justification](just-majalla-jalt.png)

 You might reasonably point out that this does not solve the problem, and the text still has a lot of ugly spaces between the words.
 You would be forgetting an important fact here: I am intentionally abusing the software by forcing fully justified short lines.
 Poetry is a legit use case for justification, but it is an extreme case nonetheless.
-You can see a real world example in Sakkal Kitab's Specimen, linked above.
+You can see a more real world example in Sakkal Kitab's Specimen, linked above.
 Here is a handy screenshot for you:

 ![jalt Justification](sakkal-kitab-specimen.png)